Inhabitants and area

 The population in the region of Sunnmøre is around 140,000.

-The area of Ålesund municipality is approximately 98 square kilometres, 8 of them agricultural area.
+The Ålesund municipality covers approximately 98 square kilometres, eight of which are agricultural area.

 Archeological findings show that there have been settlements within the area for about 9,000 years.
 The settlements are brought to light in writing through the Viking Sagas of Snorre.
 The Middle Age "kaupang" of Borgund was the first "town" in Sunnmøre.